ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 During checkout, Lemon Squeezy may collect information such as a purchaser's name, email address, billing information, payment information, tax information, and transaction details in accordance with its own policies.

+When a user proceeds to Premium checkout through SQL Visual Debugger, the checkout may also include limited metadata recording that the user completed the required Terms acceptance step before checkout.
+This may include:

+- a value indicating that the Terms of Use were accepted; and
+- the version of the Terms of Use presented at that time.

+For example, the checkout may contain metadata equivalent to `terms_accepted=true` and `terms_version=1.0`.

+This metadata is used only to document the applicable purchase and licensing flow.
+SQL Visual Debugger does not intentionally add IP addresses, device fingerprints, precise location, or unrelated personal information to the checkout for the purpose of recording Terms acceptance.

-For license administration, customer support, fraud prevention, or resolving a purchase-related issue, Ariel Turgeman may have access through Lemon Squeezy to limited order or licensing information associated with a purchase, such as customer name, email address, order details, license details, and transaction status.
+For license administration, customer support, fraud prevention, documenting the purchase flow, or resolving a purchase-related issue, Ariel Turgeman may have access through Lemon Squeezy to limited order or licensing information associated with a purchase, such as customer name, email address, order details, license details, transaction status, and the limited Terms-acceptance metadata described above.

-Such information will be used only for legitimate product, licensing, support, security, fraud-prevention, or legal purposes.
+Such information will be used only for legitimate product, licensing, support, security, fraud-prevention, transaction-record, or legal purposes.

 ## 7. Support Communications